Mika215/separation-of-concerns-starter/planning/backlog.md

 - An user can edit the description of each item in the list; given that there is an edit button

 - An user can mark an item as "done" or "not done", given that there is check box

-- An user can see how many items has the list; given that there is a number before each item
 ## Should-Haves

 > these will complete the user experience, but are not necessary